xtien/app/README.md

  #### Advertising mode
  This is the strategy bluetooth LE should use for advertising the device.
 Choices are
- - low power
+ - low power: saving energy
- - balanced:
+ - balanced: optimal balance
  - low latency: best performance, high power consumption

  #### Signal strength